 Children have special vitamin and mineral needs.
 For example:

 - Use iron-fortified formula for babies who are not breast-fed.
 And when you start your infant on solid foods at age six months, offer your baby iron-rich foods first, such as iron-fortified infant cereal, finely minced meat or fish, mashed cooked egg yolk, mashed beans, or tofu.

 - Children need calcium for healthy bone development.
-Children who don't drink 2 cups of cow's milk each day may not get enough calcium or Vitamin D. Talk with your doctor about your child's calcium and Vitamin D requirements.
+Children who don't drink 2 cups of cow's milk each day may not get enough calcium.
+Talk with your doctor about your child's calcium and vitamin D requirements.

 - Some children may need a fluoride supplement.
 Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
 If your child needs extra fluoride, your dentist may recommend supplements.
 Use these supplements only as directed.
 And keep them out of reach of your child.
 Too much fluoride can be toxic and can stain a child's teeth.